Your Happy Man Coach,

 After several weeks of living apart, I invited my wife and kids over to see the apartment.
 I thought that since the apartment was the place our kids would be staying on occasion, it was a good idea for everyone to see the space.

-At this point I had all the basic appliances I needed.
-I had a coffee maker, new bath towels, a used rug I bought off of Facebook Marketplace, and I was starting to wonder if I should buy real furniture.
+At this point, I had all the basic appliances I needed.
+I had a coffee maker, new bath towels, and a used rug I bought off of Facebook Marketplace.
+I was starting to wonder if I should buy real furniture.
 Up to that point, I was using two lawn chairs and a patio table as my living room furniture, so you know, classy stuff.

 A lot of changes happened in a short period of time.
-I had started taking improv classes in November of 2018 with the goal of getting out of the house, reconnecting with my sense of humor, and to learn how to better flow with other people.
-Up to that point I had no hobbies, no friends, and no activities outside the house.
+I had started taking improv classes in November of 2018 with the goal of getting out of the house, reconnecting with my sense of humor, and learning how to better flow with other people.
+Up to that point, I had no hobbies, no friends, and no activities outside the house.
 My wife was my world and that world wasn’t there anymore.

 I said, “Okay.
 I love you too.
 I’m glad to hear that.
 If you don’t mind, I think I’ll keep the apartment for a bit longer so you can make sure this is what you want.”
 I kept the apartment for the rest of the month then I moved back to the family home.
 But that is not the end of the story.